Document Type: Protocol

 - partner evaluation notes

-- initial outreach plan
+- outreach prioritisation

 - Approved For Outreach